nefarius/AdvancedUpdaterGitHubProxy/README.md

 Why should only Big Tech have all your data? 🤣 In all seriousness though, being able to generate statistics from access data while not being completely dependant on GitHub sure feels nice.
 - Easy to disable updates if something goes wrong
 When something goes wrong (bug in an update) you can simply pull the service without having to touch the release properties.
+- Simplifies migration
+Should the need arise to migrate releases away from GitHub you can do so without having to publish updates with a new URL, simply equip the proxy service with new backend logic and users won't notice a thing!

+## How to use

+It's recommended to build a Docker Container with the provided Dockerfile and spin it up with the example compose file.
+Should run fine on any cloud provider (or VM, bare metal) offering Docker support.

 ## 3rd party credits